 A) There are several ways to kill lawn moss organically but few that treat weeds.
 Vinegar is said to kill weeds but would need applying so often that it could damage the grass.
 Washed sand can smoother weeds but too much isn’t great for grass either.
 You can manually remove weeds and mow the lawn regularly to prevent the weeds from producing seeds.
 A healthy lawn, grown in sunlight with good soil, drainage, regular watering and fertiliser should suppress most weeds that would otherwise flourish.

 Our preferred lawn weed killer, in concentrated form so you get more product for your money.

 Below you’ll find answers to common lawn moss question.
 Be sure to explore our more detailed step-by-step guide to removing lawn moss and our list of preferred moss killers, including organic options.

 Q) Can I use iron sulphate to get rid of lawn moss?

-A) Iron sulphate (such as this) is a great way to kill off lawn moss and can be applied via a watering can or sprayer.
+A) Iron sulphate (such as this) is a great way to kill off lawn moss and can be applied via a watering can or sprayer, it can even be mixed with and to form lawn sand.
 For large areas infested with moss, be prepared to law new seed or turf to fill the bare patches.